Atomic silicon circuitry

 The research group includes people with backgrounds in physics, chemical physics, engineering and chemistry.
 In our group we enjoy a pleasant and dynamic atmosphere where one can become immersed in exciting science.

-Our group’s laboratories are extremely well equipped (See Our Facilities).
+Our group’s laboratories are extremely well-equipped (See Our Facilities).

-Appointments ordinarily run for two years and may be extended for a third year.
+Postdoctoral appointments ordinarily run for two years and may be extended for a third year.
 Applicants must have a strong mechanical aptitude and hands-on experience with ultra high vacuum techniques.
 A PhD in physics or chemistry (chemical physics oriented) is required.

 Graduate Students